About Blackthorn Trusttim2023-08-16T13:10:54+00:00

 Eurythmy Therapy is an active movement therapy.
 Though well able to accommodate people’s disabilities, as it may be carried out standing, sitting and even in bed.
 Eurythmy offers a chance to learn the benefits of moving in a mindful manner to restore inner balance and calm.
 Using rhymes, poetry and music, the individual will experience how rhythm works to dispel anxiety and promote well-being.
 Participating in this movement helps to establish harmony in the totality of our being and in our relationship to the world.

 Metal Colour Light Therapy

-This unique therapy, developed in Germany by Marianne Altmaier, uses panels of etched hand-crafted glass mixed with metal oxides and sulphates to improve the well-being of people suffering from a number of ailments, including chronic pain, anxiety and sleep problems.
+Metal Colour Light Therapy was developed in Germany by Marianne Altmaier.
+This unique therapy uses panels of etched hand-crafted glass mixed with metal oxides and sulphates to improve the well-being of people suffering from a number of ailments including chronic pain, anxiety and sleep problems.

 Rhythmical Massage Therapy